Explore Heritage, Nature, Fine Food & Wines in Bourgogne-Franche-Comté

-The Bourgogne-Franche-Comté region consists of both former regions merged into a large region on the east side of the country, not too far from the French capital city of Paris, and the Alpine mountain range.
-The region is composed of the departments of Cote d'Or, Doubs, Jura, Nièvre, Saône et Loire, Haute Saône, Territoire de Belfort and Yonne.
+Bourgogne-Franche-Comté comprises the former regions of Bourgogne and Franche-Comté, merged into a large region on the east side of the country, near the French capital Paris, and the Alpine mountain range.
+The area comprises the departments of Côte-d'Or, Doubs, Jura, Nièvre, Saône-et-Loire, Haute-Saône, Territoire de Belfort and Yonne.

-Bourgogne-Franche-Comté unfolds like a tapestry woven from history, nature and human endeavour.
-This large territory, resulting from the fusion of Burgundy and Franche-Comté in 2016, stretches across fertile plains, rolling hills and mountains, offering a feast for the senses and a glimpse into the heart of French culture.
+Bourgogne-Franche-Comté feels like a tapestry woven from history, nature, and human effort.
+This large region, formed by merging Burgundy and Franche-Comté in 2016, features fertile plains, gentle hills, and mountains, providing a feast for the senses and a window into French culture.

 When you step into Burgundy, you enter a realm steeped in tradition.
 The vineyards cover the landscape, whispering tales of ancient viticulture and world-renowned wines.
-Here, Pinot Noir and Chardonnay grapes reach their ultimate expression, yielding classic AOC appellations like Chablis, Nuits-Saint-Georges and Meursault, just to name a few.
+Here, Pinot Noir and Chardonnay grapes reach their ultimate expression, yielding classic AOC appellations such as Chablis, Nuits-Saint-Georges, and Meursault, among others.
 Wander through villages such as Beaune, with its medieval heart and famous Hospices de Beaune, or explore the opulent Palace of the Dukes of Burgundy in Dijon, a testament to the region's past.

-Beyond the vine-kissed hills, history unfolds in majestic abbeys like Fontenay and Sainte-Marie-Madeleine Basilic in Vézelay, each whispering stories of faith and pilgrimage.
-You can delve deeper into the region's soul at the Château de Sully, a formidable fortress that once housed Anne Boleyn, or retrace the footsteps of Joan of Arc in Domrémy-la-Pucelle, her childhood village.
+Beyond the vine-covered hills, history comes alive in grand abbeys like Fontenay and the Basilica of Sainte-Marie-Madeleine in Vézelay, both echoing tales of faith and pilgrimage.
+Explore further into the region's spirit at the Château de Sully, a fortress that once sheltered Anne Boleyn, or follow the trail of Joan of Arc in Domrémy-la-Pucelle, her childhood home.

 As you cross the threshold into Franche-Comté, you'll find yourself in a different world, where lush valleys, dense forests, and the Jura Mountains create a postcard setting perfect for outdoor enthusiasts.
 You can hike through the Parc Naturel Régional du Haut-Jura, kayak on the Lac de Saint-Point, or ski down the slopes of the Métabief resort.

-But Franche-Comté is not just a pretty face.
-Its industrial heritage is also a big part of its identity.
-Cities like Belfort, home to the iconic Peugeot car factory, and Besançon, where timepieces crafted with meticulous precision have echoed for centuries, pulsate with the energy of modern industry.
-You can explore the fascinating Musées des Beaux-Arts in Besançon or learn about the history of watchmaking at the Musée du Temps et de l'Horlogerie.
+But Franche-Comté offers more than just scenic beauty.
+Its industrial legacy is a key part of its character.
+Cities such as Belfort, renowned for the famous Peugeot car factory, and Besançon, known for centuries of precise watchmaking, are vibrant centers of modern industry.
+You can visit the captivating Musées des Beaux-Arts in Besançon or delve into the history of horology at the Musée du Temps et de l'Horlogerie.

-Although the attractions above are fascinating, the region invites you to venture beyond popular routes.
-You can explore the medieval town of Salins-les-Bains, famous for its salt production and thermal baths.
-Alternatively, you can meander through the picturesque villages along the Route des Vins du Jura, each showcasing unique architectural styles and local charm.
+While the attractions mentioned are interesting, the region encourages exploring beyond the main paths.
+You might visit the medieval town of Salins-les-Bains, known for its salt industry and thermal baths.
+Alternatively, stroll through the charming villages along the Route des Vins du Jura, each featuring distinctive architecture and local flavour.

 Capital city: Dijon (Bourgogne) and Besançon (Franche-Comté)